-HZ is a very common disease, with a negative impact on the quality of life.
-The epidemiological evaluation, the frequent and debilitating complications (PHN), the available sub-optimal treatments and the costs associated with diagnosis and clinical/therapeutic management are the basis for seeking a proper preventive measure against this disease, in order to reduce the frequency and the severity.
-Nowadays, prevention is possible by means of the live attenuated virus vaccine that stimulates cell-mediated immunity; clinical studies showed good levels of efficacy, safety and tolerability.
-Based on the clinical findings and also economic evidence, several countries around the world (United States, Canada, Austria, the United Kingdom, Germany/Saxony, Sweden, Greece, France, Italy) have introduced the vaccination, albeit with different recommendations and financing methods.
+In conclusion, HZ is a very common disease with a negative impact on QoL.
+The epidemiological evaluation, the frequent and debilitating complications (PHN), the available sub-optimal treatments and the costs associated with diagnosis and clinical/therapeutic management are the basis for seeking a proper preventive measure against this disease, in order to reduce both the frequency and severity.
+Prevention is currently possible by means of the live attenuated virus vaccine that stimulates CMI; clinical studies have shown good levels of efficacy, safety and tolerability.
+Based on both clinical findings and economic evidence, several countries around the world (USA, Canada, Austria, the UK, Germany/Saxony, Sweden, Greece, France and Italy) have introduced vaccination, albeit with different recommendations and financing methods.

-However, in the first years of experience, some barriers related to the difficulty of vaccine distribution, the lack of physician recommendations or the cost of the vaccine were encountered.
-It is therefore important to discuss how to offer the vaccine to the target population, including a common strategy to gradually ensure a fair offering, compatible with available resources, since the vaccination is cost-effective in terms of both prevention and healthcare economy.
+However, in the first few years, some barriers related to the difficulty of vaccine distribution, the lack of physician recommendations or the cost of the vaccine have been encountered.
+It is therefore important to discuss how to offer the vaccine to the target population, including a common strategy to gradually ensure a fair offering, compatible with available resources, since the vaccination is cost-effective in terms of both prevention and healthcare economics.